Accelerated procedure

 In the CJEU ruling in A v Migrationsverket,[5] published on 25 July 2018, which concerns the interpretation of Articles 31(8)(b) and 32(2) of the recast Asylum Procedures Directive, the CJEU held that a Member State cannot rely on the rebuttable presumption under Articles 36 and 37 of the recast Asylum Procedures Directive in respect of the safe country of origin concept and subsequently find the application to be manifestly unfounded in accordance with Article 31(8)(b) without having fully implemented and complied with the procedures under the Directive relating to the designation of countries as safe countries of origin.

 After the CJEU ruling in A v Migrationsverket, Sweden could no longer use the procedure for immediately expelling persons with manifestly unfounded claims on the basis that the applicant comes from a Safe Country of Origin, since Swedish national legislation did not include a list of safe countries of origin established in accordance with Annex I to the recast Asylum Procedures Directive duly notified to the Commission and the enactment of additional implementation rules and modalities.
-This changed in 2021 when Sweden introduced new legislation regarding asylum applications from persons from Safe Countries of Origin, see section F.
+This changed in 2021 when Sweden introduced new legislation regarding asylum applications from persons from Safe Countries of Origin (see further information under Safe Countries of Origin).

 A 2021 legal instruction by the Legal Unit of the Migration Agency[6] established that an expulsion with immediate effect should be considered in the following cases: